Blog Posts

 Chef cooking on a hob

 What do you want from a kitchen?
 It’s a simple question with a complicated answer.
 A good kitchen is not just about the equipment you need to cook – it’s also about its cleanliness and hygiene.
-A kitchen can be as well equipped as you like, but if it is not able to keep itself hygienic, no-one will want to eat food that has been prepared in it.
-This is not just a case of desire – commercial kitchens have certain requirements of hygiene that they are required to stick to.
-Fly screens can help make any kitchen more hygienic, and are essential to be compliant with safety regulations in commercial food preparation.
+A kitchen can be as well equipped as you like, but if it is not able to keep itself hygienic, no-one will want to eat meals that have been prepared in it.
+This is not just a case of desire – commercial kitchens have certain hygiene requirements.
+A kitchen flyscreen can make it more hygienic and is an essential for a compliant commercial kitchen.

 What are Commercial Kitchens Required to do?